 Fragments were claimed to have fallen in Ohio and Michigan.

 These imagined happenings arose from the impossibility of estimating the distance of an object in the sky.
 Almost everyone who saw the fireball thought it was much closer than it really was.
 When it disappeared behind a house or a tree many people thought it had fallen only a few hundred yards beyond."

-An article debunking the Kecksburg claim was published as far back as the Spring, 1991 issue of The Skeptical Inquirer magazine (Vol. 15 no. 3): "Old-Solved Mysteries: The Kecksburg Incident" by Robert Young. ( Purchase back issue for $6.25. ).
+Robert Young's article debunking the Kecksburg claim was published as far back as the Spring, 1991 issue of The Skeptical Inquirer magazine (Vol. 15 no. 3): "Old-Solved Mysteries: The Kecksburg Incident." ( Purchase back issue for $6.25. ).
 An updated version of "Old-Solved Mysteries" begins on p.
 177 of the book The UFO Invasion, edited by Kendrick Frazier, Barry Karr, and Joe Nickell.
 (Prometheus Books, Buffalo, NY, 1997).

 A March, 2003 news story about the controversy from the Pittsburgh Post-Gazette.